duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

       - As before, make sure there is no slash trailing slash.
 5. If you are setting up a production bot: `npm run build`
 6. If you are setting up a development bot: `npm run watch`
-    - This will build and set up a temporary webserver that hosts the dashboard, but it will only be accessible locally.
+    - This will build and set up a temporary web server that hosts the dashboard, but it will only be accessible locally.

 ## Set up Nginx for Production Bots (Can use another webserver if comfortable)